U.S. ramps up preparations for coronavirus as conferences, flights canceled

 The United States will start screening travelers for coronavirus and ramp up production of masks and test kits as the government scrambles to reassure Americans while the disease spreads and businesses cancel conferences and flights.

 Trump administration officials on Sunday tried to calm market panic that the coronavirus could cause a global recession, saying the public had over-reacted and that stocks would bounce back due to the underlying strength of the U.S. economy.
 The first American died from coronavirus, a man in his 50s with underlying conditions in Washington state, officials said Saturday.
 They still do not know how he contracted the disease.
-The state has two other "presumptive" cases at a long-term care facility where more than 50 residents and staff could show symptoms.
+The state on Sunday confirmed two other cases and locked down a long-term care facility where a resident and a worker also tested positive for coronavirus and 50 residents and staff are showing symptoms.

 About 70 cases have been reported in the United States, with most on the West Coast but new cases in the Chicago area and Rhode Island.
 Stock markets plunged last week, with an index of global stocks setting its largest weekly fall since the 2008 financial crisis, and more than $5 trillion wiped off the value of stocks worldwide.